-Keep in mind that a huge chunk of your expenses will be dedicated to covering the labor involved in your bathroom remodel—that could eat up 50 percent of the cost or more.
-Another rule says that labor is generally expected to cost about twice the amount of materials.
+Keep in mind that a massive chunk of your expenses will need to cover the labor involved in your bathroom remodel—that could eat up 50 percent of the total cost or more.

 Other Factors to Consider in Your Remodel

 Many homeowners are choosing to stay put in their current homes instead of upgrading to a new one, which is likely making home improvements more popular.
-Remodeling Magazine reports that demand has been on the rise, which is pushing the prices of building materials upward as well as the costs of these jobs.
+Since demand is on the rise, it pushes up the cost of building materials and labor.

-Additionally, there are certain times of year that might be more suitable to remodel your bathroom.
-Hiring contractors during a season when fewer jobs are coming in—possibly in the winter—could work to your advantage by being a cost-effective choice.
-Labor is likely to be cheaper as well as the materials and products you'd need to purchase for the job.
+Certain times of year might be more suitable to remodel your bathroom.
+If you hire contractors during a season when fewer jobs are coming in—possibly in the winter—you could save some money.
+Labor is likely to be cheaper, as well as the materials and products you'd need to purchase for the job.

-Another consideration is determining how you'll finance your bathroom remodel.
-Will you draw from your savings?
-Will you tap the equity you have in your home through a home equity loan or home equity line of credit?
-What about a low-interest credit card or an unsecured personal loan?
+Also, think about how you will finance your bathroom remodel.
+Will you draw from your savings or tap the equity you have in your home through a home equity loan or home equity line of credit?
+A low-interest credit card or an unsecured personal loan are other viable options.

-If you're planning to apply for a new card or loan, be sure your credit history already reflects that you're a credit-worthy borrower by continuing to reduce your existing debt and pay your bills on time.
+If you plan to apply for a new card or loan, make sure your credit history reflects that you are a credit-worthy borrower who continues to reduce your existing debt and pays your bills on time.